Read This First

 Prompt 1: Some cultures produce greater human well-being than others.
 Provide a table with suggested metrics and explanations for determining which cultures are superior in this respect.

-The section turns on Metrics for Evaluating Human Well-Being in Different Cultures, Defining Cultural Well-Being: A Complex Tapestry, and Metrics for Cultural Well-Being.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Metrics for Evaluating Human Well-Being in Different Cultures, Defining Cultural Well-Being: A Complex Tapestry, and Metrics for Cultural Well-Being in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Metrics for Evaluating Human Well-Being in Different Cultures distinct from Defining Cultural Well-Being: A Complex Tapestry.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Metrics for Evaluating Human Well-Being in Different Cultures distinct from Defining Cultural Well-Being: A Complex Tapestry.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Some cultures produce greater human well-being than others.
 Provide a table with suggested metrics and.